Robert Edmond Grant: University College London

 Grant then became Professor of Comparative Anatomy at University College London, a post he held from 1827 until his death in 1874.
 Grant's pay was £39 per annum.
 He was involved in radical and democratic causes, campaigning for a new Zoological Society museum run professionally rather than by aristocratic amateurs; and tried to turn the British Museum into a research institution run along French lines.
-He was opposed by Tories who attacked him for supporting "the reptile press" and its "blasphemous derision of the truths of Christianity" and succeeded in getting him voted out of a post at the Zoological Society of London.
+He was opposed by Tories who attacked him for supporting "the reptile press" and its "blasphemous derision of the sacred truths of Christianity" and succeeded in getting him voted out of a post at the Zoological Society of London.
 Richard Owen, vehemently opposed to Grant's evolution theory, succeeded in supplanting him.

 Darwin visited Grant in 1831 to get advice on storing specimens immediately before setting out on the Voyage of the Beagle.
 When Darwin returned from his voyage, Grant was one of those to offer to examine his specimens, but was turned down: they do not seem to have had further contact.